Salomonik/Code-Institute-Project-2/README.md

 ### Browser Test

 - Tested on Windows/Android with different browsers, everything works as intended.
 - Tested on Chrome, Firefox, Opera web browsers.
-I have tested user interactions (eg. all links, forms, gallery image highlights and modal), all work correctly.
+I have tested user interactions, all work correctly.
 Responsiveness on all browsers tested and no anomally found.
-- Tested on Android phone, collapsed navbar, responsiveness works corectly.
+- Tested on Android phone, responsiveness works corectly.
 - Tested on Chrome developer tools to check responsiveness with different resolutions.
 - Tested via
   - [http://www.responsinator.com/](http://www.responsinator.com/?url=https%3A%2F%2Fsalomonik.github.io%2FCode-Institute-Project-2%2Fcontact.html)